coachshea/knitLatex/README.md

 **Important Notes**

-* When passing latex commands to an xTab argument, backslashes must be escaped.
+* When passing LaTeX commands to an xTab argument, backslashes must be escaped.
-  For example, you need to pass '\\\\hline' to produce '\\hline' in the latex document.
+  For example, you need to pass '\\\\hline' to produce '\\hline' in the LaTeX document.
 Similarly you must pass'\\\\\\\\' to produce '\\\\'.
 * For all of the examples that follow, we will be using the first ten rows and five columns of the mtcars data.frame, which we have saved in the variable 'cars'.
-* The following examples write the latex tables to stdout for demonstration purposes.
+* The following examples write the LaTeX tables to stdout for demonstration purposes.
 To see an actual .Rnw file, and the resultant pdf file select the links below.
 The pdf file is written to be a knitLatex tutorial in and of itself.
 However, reading the .Rnw file can provide further insight into the